TerryLiu2k/DMPO/README.md

 3. MBPO
 4. DMPO: Hyperparameters, design and implementation detail
 * radius and radius_q:
     * The observable radius of p should be 1, if the MDP is decomposable.
-    * For q, the observable radius should be at least as large as the reduce radius.
-        For continous action, all actions are inputs of Q, it is easy to compute $dQ_i/da_j$.
-        For discrete action?
-It is non-trivial, I think the best way is to compute Q multiple times.
+While I assume the radius of pi can be larger.
+    * The Q of each agent predicts the k-hop mean reward.
+(Alternatively, we may sum the k-hop local Qs, but that cannot be elegantly implemented for discrete action multiagent and requires computing Q multiple times to get the derivative against the action of each agent)

 Features:
 * Object Oriented Ontology